adlnet/xapi-profiles/xapi-profiles-spec.md

             continue, statements = matches(last statements, element.zeroOrMore)
             if continue is failure:
                 return success, last statements
-            if continue is partial and last statements is not empty: return partial, last statements
+            if continue is partial and statements is not empty: return partial, statements
             if statements is the same size as last statements: return success, statements
             last statements = statements